 Commission Committees -- The Youth Commission has standing issue-based committees that meet regularly in the Youth Commission office, room 345 of City Hall.
 The Youth Commission 2016-17 issue-based committees are: Civic Engagement Committee; Housing, Recreation & Transit Committee; Immigration, Justice & Employment Committee.

-The SF Youth Commission Immigration, Justice, and Employment Committee will be meeting on Tuesday, October 25, 2016 at 5:00pm.
-An agenda has been posted.
+The Immigration, Justice and Employment Committee meeting for Tuesday, July 25, 2017 has been cancelled.

 View the 2015-16 Annual Priorities Document!